ElevenfiftyAcademy/IntroPortfolio/README.md

 Explain what `HTML` tags do, as well as the difference between `classes` and `ids`.

-Now, go to `styles.css` and add the following, explaining as you build:
+Now, go to `CSS` and add the following, explaining as you build:

 ```css
 nav {